ShawnPConroy/Nacms/README.md

 # Nacms

-Nocms is what I call the two scripts that are a way of navigating portable files without using any sort of CMS or writing HTML files to link them together.
-It can be used for a public of client facing directory list.
-Nocms has two parts:
+Nacms is what I call the two scripts that are a way of navigating portable files without using any sort of CMS or writing HTML files to link them together.
+It can be used for a public of client facing folder list.
+Nacms has two parts:

 1. **The index replacement** is a script that displays the contents of a folder that do not have any index files and allow indexes to be shown.
 It's very simple but effective.
 2. **The markdown viewer** is a script that displays the contents of a markdown file in a robust and (I hope) mobile responsive way.
 This way raw markdown file can sit next to HTML files and other content such as zip archieves.

 By editing the .htaccess file of any folder, including the root subdomain folder or root domain folder, you will be able to navigate all sub folders in a straight forward way.
-However, it will be slightly prettier than the default directory list and will not show the file sizes.
+However, it will be slightly prettier than the default folder list and will not show the file sizes.
 (I could add file sizes as an option, I suppose.
-I just didn't want it for my archive viewing purpose of Nocms.)
+I just didn't want it for my archive viewing purpose of Nacms.)

 When I got the idea to use file handlers in the `.htaccess` and to combine that with a folder listing I found Sam Minnée's